Module kernel::syscall

 • Enumeration of the system call classes based on the identifiers specified in the Tock ABI.

-• Enumeration of the possible system call return variants specified in TRD104.
+• Enumeration of the possible system call return variants.

 • Enumeration of the yield system calls based on the Yield identifier values specified in the Tock ABI.